jack-pan-ai/my-wowchemy-site/content/publication/qilong-2020-novel/index.md

 ---
-title: 'Novel Compositional Data's Grey Model for Structurally Forecasting Arctic Crude Oil Import'
+title: 'Novel Compositional Data Grey Model for Structurally Forecasting Arctic Crude Oil Import'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here